rondlite/reaction-docs/website/versioned_docs/version-v1.7.0/contributing-to-reaction.md

 - i18n: All static copy should use i18next.
 Include definitions in the appropriate `en.json` file.
 - a11y: Code should be a11y compliant.

-### Here's what to expect when you make a pull request to Reaction
+### Here's what to expect when you make a pull request to Demand

 As soon as pull requests are pushed, automated test are run to ensure: